 Six months after his repayment period begins

 Ali doesn’t have enough saved up to settle the outstanding amount, and so continues to miss his PTPTN repayments.

-This is where restructuring can help you.
-By restructuring your loan, you can add your arrears into your total loan amount, meaning you don’t have to resolve the full amount of your arrear, but you can start your monthly repayments.
+By restructuring the loan, you can add your arrears into your total loan amount.
+This means you don’t have to resolve the full amount of your arrear, but you can start your monthly repayments.

-By restructuring your loan, you are effectively renegotiating the terms of your loan.
+By restructuring it, you are effectively renegotiating the terms of your loan.
 This includes your monthly repayments amount, and the period of time you’ll need to fully repay your loans.

 Here’s an example of how restructuring works:

 Ali has a PTPTN debt of RM32,000 and would like to clear it all in nine years; he also has RM3,000 debt resulting from the unpaid repayments to date.
 Without restructuring he would have to first settle the arrears with either a personal loan or credit card.
-In this case, he opts for a personal loan with a 10% interest rate and a tenure of five years.
+So Ali opts for a personal loan with a 10% interest rate and a tenure of five years.